What is Intersectionality?

-Often attributed to critical legal scholar Kimberlé Crenshaw (1989; 1991), one of the key concepts to be grappled with in the context of diversity and inclusion is intersectionality, which sociologist Patricia Hill Collins defines as "the critical insight that race, class, gender, sexuality, ethnicity, nation, ability, and age operate not as unitary, mutually exclusive entities, but as reciprocally constructing phenomena that in turn shape complex social inequalities."
-(Collins 2015: 2) The following readings provide a good starting point to this theme.
+Coined by critical legal scholar Kimberlé Crenshaw, a key DEI concept is intersectionality.
+Sociologist Patricia Hill Collins defines intersectionality as "the critical insight that race, class, gender, sexuality, ethnicity, nation, ability, and age operate not as unitary, mutually exclusive entities, but as reciprocally constructing phenomena that in turn shape complex social inequalities."

 Introductory readings on intersectionality include:

 - Collins, Patricia Hill.
 2015.
 “Intersectionality’s Definitional Dilemmas.”
 Annual Review of Sociology 41 (1): 1–20.